 What is a Dual Degree?

 The Dual Degree program is a thesis degree program which awards two degrees from UGAS, and the U of S, which has a reciprocal agreement with UGAS.
-Students who have successfully completed the program and have met the requirements from both universities will be granted two degrees from the universities in three years at the earliest.
+Students who have successfully completed the program and have met the requirements from both universities will be granted two degrees from the universities in four years at the earliest.